 Granted raptor training involves a great deal of time seven days a week indoors and out of doors.
 Fortunately for us our birds and parrots are pretty smart and by spending a mere five, to 15 minutes a day it’s easy to turn what sometimes appears to be a dysfunctional bird into a rewarding pet.

 Clicker training is all about positive reinforcement.
 Birds do not respond well to negative feedback i.e. “bad dog”.

 Clicker training has been used for years with Hollywood animal stars and in zoos and they’re ever so simple to implement you’ll be amazed.

 It’s an easy process.
-One click equals one treat.
+One-click equals one treat.
 Treats can be a bit of a millet spray, a piece of nut meat like a sunflower kernel (having the bird crack the shell of a nut during training takes too long so it’s best to use only the meat) or a small piece of a fruit treat.

 If your bird’s a biter and is a smaller bird, millet spray works well because it keeps distance between your hand and the beak.
 For larger birds simply put the single treat in a shallow cup that they can reach easily.

-Formula is simple: Touch – Click – Treat.
+The formula is simple: Touch – Click – Treat.
 The “Click” must be synchronized exactly at the moment of the expected behavior.
 When the bird’s beak touches the training stick – “Click”.
 With biters using a training stick initially can save skin and blood loss.

-As your birds response improves you can move the stick farther away from the bird and eventually use your fingers to provide the treat when the birds learn to touch but not bite.
+As your bird’s response improves you can move the stick farther away from the bird and eventually use your fingers to provide the treat when the birds learn to touch but not bite.
 This method is great for teaching.